bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 Before the body, line delimiters have to be `\r\n`, like in HTTP.

 You can add multiple headers if you need.
-If you do'nt start with `EXTRACT_HEADERS`, memcached module will only output the content in the http body.
+If you do'nt start with `EXTRACT_HEADERS`, enhanced memcached module will only output the content in the http body.

-No modification of nginx config are needed.
+No modification of nginx config is needed.

 Hash keys
 ===

+Memcached keys are limited to 250 chars.
-To avoid problem with big keys in memcached, just add in config :
+To use bigger keys, just add in config :

     enhanced_memcached_hash_keys_with_md5 on;

-The module will hash key with md5 algorithm before inserting into memcached, and before getting from memcached.
+The enhanced memcached module will hash key with md5 algorithm before inserting into memcached, and before getting data from memcached.

 Store data into memcached
 ===